 The ACT is one of the two major tests used by colleges and universities during their admissions processes.
 Though many high schools treat the ACT as if it is interchangeable with the SAT, the two tests are in reality very different from one another, and most students are better served taking one rather than the other based on their individual strengths and weaknesses.
-Inspirica’s approach to the ACT starts with recognizing that fact, and our Agnostic Diagnostic will help you determine whether the ACT is the test that’s right for you.
+Inspirica’s approach to ACT test prep starts with recognizing that fact, and our Agnostic Diagnostic will help you determine whether the ACT is the test that’s right for you.

 The ACT is comprised of four multiple-choice sections followed by one free-response essay.
 In order, the sections are as follows: